marcelpetrick/DevNotes/BeenThereSeenThat/20231117_NVIDIA_II_Tailoring_LLMs_to_Your_Use_Case/README.md

 what is the 'num of recs' parameter?

-Number of recommdations (hits) desired
+Number of recommendations (hits) desired

 Do you have any recommendations on MLOps/DevOps patterns to facilitate experimentation?